Detailed analysis of US white paper on Khan Sheikhoun chemical attack

 This is not a compelling case.
 Certainly it is not one that should be used to justify a missile attack on a Syrian air force base made without Congressional approval and without permission from the UN Security Council, especially when that missile attack has caused people to die.

 It is not impossible that the Syrian air force did for some unfathomable reason known only to itself carry out a chemical weapons attack on Khan Sheikhoun.
-Though the evidence is circumstantial and open to challenge, it cannot be said that there is no evidence for such an attack at all.
+Though the evidence is circumstantial and open to challenge, it cannot be said that there is no evidence at all for such an attack.

 However the case is far from proved, and the possibility that this was a staged attack certainly exists, and has received strong backing from the claims about the crater made by Professor Postol